serenity-is/docs/getting_started/instaling-serene-aspnet-core-version-with-serin.md

 ## Install NodeJS

-As our Serene project initializer, Serin, is a NodeJS based application (hopefully for a limited time :) you need to install Node/NPM from:
+As TypeScript and our Serene project initializer (Serin) runs on NodeJS you need to install Node/NPM from:

 https://nodejs.org/en/download/